valeratrades/.github/best_practices/documentation.md

 As such, have
 - DO | \-: pseudo-code, mapping out steps needing to be done, similar to how `sorry` is used in `lean`
 - dbg | DBG: something temporary that is introduced for testing purposes and is meant to be removed before committing
+- TEST: similar to DBG, marks places where I'm trying out a new thing.
+Should be removed after the result of the experiment is apparent.

 ### ARCHITECTURE.md